EllangoK/ComfyUI-post-processing-nodes/README.md

 #  ComfyUI-post-processing-nodes

-A collection of post processing nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI), simply download this repo and drag `post_processing_nodes.py` into your `custom_nodes/` folder
+A collection of post processing nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI), which enable a variety of visually striking image effects

 ## Example Image and Workflow